Massage Therapy: Must-Know Career Facts

 - Multidisciplinary health clinics

 The Massage Therapy Act, 1991– the provincial legislation for Massage Therapy in Ontario– defines the practice of Massage Therapy as “the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissue and joints by manipulation to develop, maintain, rehabilitate or augment physical function, or relieve pain.”

-Simply put, this means massage therapists help others with their physical pain and discomfort.
-Assessment and treatment can include orthopaedic and neurological testing, soft tissue manipulation (eg. Swedish massage), hydrotherapy, remedial exercise programs and client education programs.
+In other words, this means massage therapists help others with their physical pain and discomfort.
+Furthermore, assessment and treatment can include orthopaedic and neurological testing, soft tissue manipulation (eg. Swedish massage), hydrotherapy, remedial exercise programs and client education programs.